telerik/xamarin-forms-docs/controls/maskedinput/features/regex.md

 ## Validation through custom Regular Expressions

-One of the main features that the **RadMaskedInput** supports is validation through a custom regular expression.
+One of the main features that **RadMaskedInput** supports is validation through a custom regular expression.
 You can define a input pattern of your choice and set it to the Mask property of the control.
 In order to use the validation through regular expressions, you should set the **MaskType** to **Regex**.

 ### Custom Regex Example